Vegan Japanese

 • Add vegan dashi, sugar, and soy sauce to a medium saucepan and bring it to a gentle simmer.
 Stir until the sugar dissolves.

-• Add the prepared aburaage to the saucepan and simmer gently for 10-15 minutes, or until most of the liquid is absorbed.
+• Add the prepared abura-age to the saucepan and simmer gently for 10-15 minutes, or until most of the liquid is absorbed.
+Use a drop lid or small heatproof plate to keep the abura-age submerged.

-• Allow the inari age to cool before cutting them into your desired shapes for sushi or other meals.
+• Allow the simmered tofu sheets to cool before cutting them into your desired shapes for sushi or other meals.

 Keyword noodle soup, noodles, soup, sushi, tofu